Poets Laureate

 HISTORY OF OTTAWA’S POET LAUREATE PROGRAM

 Before the present incarnation of a bilingual Poet laureate program, Ottawa had an unilingual poet laureate program between 1982 and 1990.
-The city’s last poet laureate under this program was Patrick White, who succeeded Cyril Dabydeen.
-The city’s first poet laureate was Catherine Ahearn.
+The city’s third and final poet laureate under this program was Patrick White, who succeeded Cyril Dabydeen.
+The city’s first poet laureate was Catherine Ahearn, a position which also made her the first municipal poet laureate in Canada.
 After an almost 30-year hiatus, City Council in consultation with VERSe Ottawa resurrected and augmented the Poet Laureate program.

 Previous Poets Laureate